Mike Gesicki Player Prop Bets for NFL Week 10 | Miami vs. Baltimore 11/11/2021

 Matchup vs. Baltimore

-- Gesicki put up 31 receiving yards in his single career matchup against the Ravens, 22.5 fewer than his over/under for Thursday's game.
+- Gesicki's 31 receiving yards in his one matchup against the Ravens are 22.5 fewer than his over/under for Thursday's game.

-- Gesicki did not have a touchdown catch in that outing against the Ravens.
+- Gesicki did not have a touchdown catch in that game against the Ravens.

-- The 296.6 yards per game the Ravens are conceding through the air makes them the NFL's 30th-ranked pass defense.
+- The 296.6 passing yards the Ravens give up per game makes them the NFL's 30th-ranked pass defense this season.

 - At 1.8 passing TDs allowed per game, the Ravens defense is ranked 17th in the league.